CS455-Project/CS455-Assignment-1/README.md

 ## Description
 1. The game involves a grid, which has, at any point of time, exactly of its cell occupied by the character.
 2. The goal is hit the character by clicking on it, which awards the player an increment in score by 1.
-3. The player is supposed to achieve the maximum possible score within 2 minutes.
+3. The player is supposed to achieve the maximum possible score within 1 minute.

 ## Requirements
 For local deployment, this app requires `.NET Core SDK 8.0.107` to be installed on the system.